Woman checking on plants

 Our mission is to educate our members and the public in horticulture, floral design, nature and wildlife.
 We host workshops, field trips and plant exchanges in addition to presenting informative monthly meetings.
 Our talented members are more than willing to share their expertise with the group.

-Members are dedicated to the community and their work with the Lyons Hospital, Cerebral Palsy, Mobile Meals and gardens in Westfield.
+Members are dedicated to the community through their work with the Jardine Academy, Mobile Meals, Veterans and by maintaining three public gardens in Westfield.
 Rake and Hoe is a member of the Central Atlantic Region of the National Garden Clubs, Inc.

-If you have an interest in joining the Club or would like additional information, please contact our membership chair, Cathy Becker
+If you have an interest in joining the Club or would like additional information, please contact our membership chair, Nina Sylvester.

 GENERAL MEETINGS